Charilaos Florakis

 Charilaos Florakis (also Harilaos Florakis; Χαρίλαος Φλωράκης; 20 July 1914 - 22 May 2005) was a leader of the Communist Party of Greece (KKE).

 Early life

 Florakis was born on 20 July 1914 in the village of Paliozoglopi, located near Agrafa in the Itamos municipality, in the Karditsa Prefecture, Greece.
 He was the fourth of six children.
 He joined the Communist Party of Greece in 1941.
-An EAM-ELAS partisan during the resistance to the Nazi occupation in World War II, under the nom de guerre Yotis, starting as a captain and later being promoted to a major.
+He was an EAM-ELAS partisan during the resistance to the Nazi occupation in World War II, under the nom de guerre Yotis, starting as a captain and later being promoted to major.
 Florakis was on the losing side of the Greek Civil War that followed the liberation of the country, and subsequently left the country.

 After the Civil War

 On his return to Greece in 1954 he was arrested and sentenced to life in prison.
 During his life he spent 18 years in detention or jail - including being put in internal exile by the Greek colonels in the beginning of the 1967-74 military dictatorship.

 First elected to parliament in 1974 after the Metapolitefsi, Florakis led KKE as its general secretary from 1972 until 1989, when, though still fit for the job, he announced his decision to step down from the party's top post and proposed Grigoris Farakos as his successor.